Improve Transportation Services

 Improved Bus Fleet

 When I first came into office, the county lacked quality, functional vehicles.
 For example, there were extremely cold days when the bus had no heat.
 In December 2018, we got two new buses.
 We added two additional buses in 2019.
-In 2022, I helped secure funding from the New York State Department of Transportation, and we are under contract for a new vehicle.
+In 2022 and again in 2024, I helped secure funding from the New York State Department of Transportation for additional vehicles.

 Improve Awareness